Chandanmajhi7/TrainReservationSystem/README.md

 1. Launch the application and select an option from the menu.
 2. Follow the prompts to enter or retrieve information.

-## Contribution

-Contributions are welcome!
-Please submit issues or pull requests via the [GitHub repository](https://github.com/Chandanmajhi7/TrainReservationSystem).
-For any questions, contact the project maintainer.